Making breast cancer surgery more precise

 The system comprises a sterile handheld probe and a portable console.
 When the probe tip touches an excised lumpectomy specimen, radio-frequency signals are transmitted into the tissue and reflected back to the console, where they are analyzed using a specialized algorithm to determine tissue status.

 UC Irvine Health comprises the clinical, medical education and research enterprises of the University of California, Irvine.
 Patients can access UC Irvine Health at physician offices throughout Orange County and at its main campus, UC Irvine Medical Center in Orange, Calif., a 412-bed acute care hospital that provides tertiary and quaternary care, ambulatory and specialty medical clinics, behavioral health and rehabilitation.
 U.S. News & World Report has listed it among America’s Best Hospitals for 12 consecutive years.
-UC Irvine Medical Center features Orange County’s only National Cancer Institute-designated comprehensive cancer center, high-risk perinatal/neonatal program, Level I trauma center and Level II pediatric trauma center, and is the primary teaching hospital for UC Irvine Health School of Medicine.
+UC Irvine Medical Center is home to Orange County’s only National Cancer Institute-designated comprehensive cancer center, high-risk perinatal/neonatal program, Level I trauma center and Level II pediatric trauma center, and is the primary teaching hospital for UC Irvine Health School of Medicine.
 UC Irvine Health serves a region of more than 3 million people in Orange County, western Riverside County and southeast Los Angeles County.